gvwilson/thirdbit/src/fiction/iffy/index.md

 Doctor Johel swiped an image of a four-legged sentry bot onto the wall.
 "Something managed to get through the security on a pack of these in Rothera a few days ago.
-If you can figure out how,
+It would be a great help if you can figure out how."
-well,
-that would certainly be a step in the right direction."

 "Of course, ma'am, I'll do my best."
 She hesitated.